airyLvat/airyLvat.github.io/_posts/2022-12-9-Kingsley-Trinity.md

 ---
 layout: post
-title: Kingsley - Trinity 101 - Exploring the Foundations of the Christian Doctrine
+title: Trinity 101 - Exploring the Foundations of the Christian Doctrine
 author: Kingsley
 ---